 Written by: TrainSim-James

-Train Sim World: Great Western Express, which is available to pre-order now, not only features the iconic London Paddington station, but also represents the bustling hub that is Reading station.
+Train Sim World: Great Western Express, which is available now, not only features the iconic London Paddington station, but also represents the bustling hub that is Reading station.

 Opened in March 1840, Reading railway station marked the final step for the Great Western Railway’s third phase out of London, where previous phases brought the line to Maidenhead and Twyford respectively.
 Reading welcomed the arrival of the railway, as Brunel’s Billiard Table slashed journey times to an hour and 5 minutes, stagecoaches of the day took significantly longer.

 As the Great Western Railway was further extended, Reading station was considered and treated as a standard intermediate halt of Brunel design, where both the ‘up’ (to London) and ‘down’ (from London) platforms were on the down line, causing bottlenecks whenever services met.
 Despite this, however, Reading quickly became one of the major towns outside London as commuters flooded in, being only so far away from the capital.